zephyrproject-rtos/zephyr/boards/posix/nrf52_bsim/doc/index.rst

 * FICR (Factory Information Configuration Registers)
 * NVMC (Non-Volatile Memory Controller)

-The nrf52_bsim board definition uses the POSIX architecture to run applications natively on the development system, this has the benefit of providing native code execution performance and easy debugging using native tools, but inherits :ref:`its limitations <posix_arch_limitations>`.
+The nrf52_bsim board definition uses the POSIX architecture and the native simulator to run applications natively on the development system, this has the benefit of providing native code execution performance and easy debugging using native tools, but inherits :ref:`its limitations <posix_arch_limitations>`.